 Our principal source of liquidity is cash provided by operations and issuance of common stock through exercise of stock options and our employee stock purchase program.
+Cash and cash equivalents plus short- and long-term investments increased by \$1.0 billion to \$4.8 billion as of December 31, 2018, from \$3.8 billion as of December 31, 2017, primarily as a result of cash provided by our operations and employee stock option exercises.
 Cash and cash equivalents plus short- and long-term investments decreased by \$1.0 billion to \$3.8 billion as of December 31, 2017, from \$4.8 billion as of December 31, 2016, primarily as a result of the \$2.3 billion accelerated share buyback program executed and settled during 2017, partly offset by cash provided by our operations and employee stock option exercises.
-Cash and cash equivalents plus short- and long-term investments increased from \$3.3 billion as of December 31, 2015, to \$4.8 billion as of December 31, 2016, primarily as a result of cash provided by our operations and employee stock option exercises.
 Cash generation is one of our fundamental strengths and provides us with substantial financial flexibility in meeting our operating, investing, and financing needs.